 Only send deals, offers or promotions to customers or potential customers who have subscribed to your list.
 They have expressed an interest in your product or service and you’re helping them by offering your best pricing or new offers.
 However, if you’re sending deals to “strangers” then that is spam.
 Again, you’re trying to ‘induce’ them.

-6. Are your asking the recipient to ‘send to a friend’?
+7. Are you asking the recipient to ‘send to a friend’?

 In this case, you’re asking the person you probably spammed to spam their friends and contacts too!
 This is a “no, no” – you don’t have consent (see #1 above).
-McDonalds Australia got in trouble for this back in 2012 and were given a formal warning by ACMA (Australian Communications and Media Authority).
+McDonalds Australia got in trouble for this back in 2012 and were given a formal warning by the Australian Communications and Media Authority (ACMA).

 Your emails should come from an address that contains a name or a title. “joe@” or “admin@” are OK.
 But “1234@”, “list@” or “offer@” are not OK. “info@” is borderline.
 The more personal the email address the better.
 Email recipients should feel that the communication came from a person, rather than a machine.
 And email addresses that re-direct to other email addresses are not OK either.